dovholuknf/openziti-scripts/censys/README.md

 2024-03-08.censys-data-nf.results.txt
 ```

-process those files however you see fit
+process those files however you see fit.